 We have never declared nor paid any cash dividends on our common stock, and we do not intend to pay any dividends on our common stock in the foreseeable future.
-We intend to retain our future earnings, if any, for use in the operation and expansion of our business and payment of our outstanding debt.
-In addition, our current credit agreement prohibits, and our indenture restricts, us from paying cash dividends on our common stock (see "Liquidity and Capital Resources" under Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations").
+We currently intend to retain our future earnings, if any, for use in the operation and expansion of our business and payment of our outstanding debt.
+In addition, our current credit agreement prohibits, and our indenture restricts, us from paying cash dividends on our common stock.
+To the extent permitted by our debt agreements then in effect, our board of directors will determine our future payment of dividends, if any, on our common stock.